 Connect on social media

 Being active on social media during the conference helps build your network, but don’t be an over-poster.
 Highlight key moments, impactful quotes, and quality photos that show not only what you are doing, but what you are learning and your insights.
-Craft each post as the beginning of a conversation.
+Craft each post as the beginning of a conversation during human connections.
 Use the official conference hashtag and interact with the conference’s posts, as well as fellow attendees.
 Follow other attendees and engage with them during the event and afterward.

 Keep connection ongoing